-You will be assigned a clinical liaison tutor (CLT) at enrolment who will keep in regular contact with you and visit you in your workplace to undertake assessments.
-The CLTs main role is to support the you through your studies and help you to demonstrate your competence through a professional practice portfolio.
+You will be assigned a clinical liaison tutor (CLT) at enrolment .
+Your CLT will keep in regular contact with you and support you through your studies to help you to demonstrate your competence through a professional practice portfolio.

 The MSc level Research Project is undertaken in your workplace under the supervision of a University supervisor, with support from a local mentor, where available.

 The programme is delivered with the support of our Virtual Learning Environment (Blackboard), which will provide a range of learning activities to develop your knowledge in clinical pharmacy and related topics.
-This student-led learning is supported by face-to face study days (nine in year 1 and between five and nine in year 2) as well as two to three virtual workshops in years 1 and 2, supplemented by workplace visits from the student's CLT where work-based assessments will take place.
+This student-led learning is supported by face-to face study days (nine in year 1 and between five and nine in year 2), two to three virtual workshops in years 1 and 2 and supplemented by tutorials with your CLT.

 Information for international students